Career and Technical Education Program

 Fifth- through eighth-grade students participate in CTE curriculum.
 Their learning integrates:

 High schoolers further explore the pathways before narrowing their interests.
 Ultimately, they select and study one for the remainder of their MHS education.
 Each student completes a four-credit CTE requirement prior to graduation.

 All students can earn state- and nationally recognized certifications.
 Within our 12 career pathways, students have more than 90 industry-recognized certification chances.

-- 39% of 2021 graduates gained authentic work experience through internships or co-ops
+- 63% of 2022 graduates gained authentic work experience through internships, co-ops, or pre-apprenticeships

 Outstanding Teachers and Facilities